 What does DHEA have to do with aging?

-For example, a 2006 Mayo Clinic study examined use of DHEA supplements in older adults over two years and found no anti-aging benefits.
+For example, a Mayo Clinic study examined use of DHEA supplements in older adults over two years and found no anti-aging benefits.
 While DHEA levels went up to the same levels found in younger people, there were no differences between those who took DHEA and those who didn't in body composition, physical performance, insulin sensitivity or quality of life.
-A 2008 Mayo Clinic study also showed DHEA provided no additional benefit to postmenopausal women who exercised.
-Additional research on the effect of DHEA on muscle strength and physical function in older adults remains inconclusive.
+Studies also showed that despite modestly increasing testosterone levels in postmenopausal women, DHEA failed to increase physical performance on exercise training.

 See more In-depth